UMInteractive/1018-Lab/README.md

 ## Spring 2018 Schedule

-#### This lab is available to all CIM students or students taking CIM courses.
+#### This lab is available to all CIM students or students taking CIM-Interactive Media courses.
 The lab is open unless a class is being held.
 A schedule is available below.

 ### Monday